magico13/PyEmVue/api_docs.md

 Returns usage data for the date range provided.
 Using the time scales provided can return daily, weekly, monthly, or yearly results.

+Note that the date ranges for this have strange behavior so I recommend requesting at least a few days range.
+If you request the same start and end date you'll get basically useless data that won't include all of the day's usage.
+The start date also appears to be an entire day before the requested start date (at least for my Z-4 timezone), ie requesting a start of 2020-07-08 returns a real start of 2020-07-07T04:00:00Z which is the start of the 7th at midnight.
+The same problem is true for the end date (requesting the 10th gives midnight of the 9th).
+I haven't tested with Z+ timezones but I fear they might have the opposite effect.

 Valid Time Scales: `[1D, 1MON, 1W, 1Y]`
 Supported units: `[USD, WATTS, TREES, GALLONSGAS, MILESDRIVEN, MILESFLOWN]`